crisperdue/prooftoys-site/content/number-game/tutorial1.md

 Welcome to the Prooftoys edition of the ***Natural Numbers Game***, a series of puzzles in which you build up mathematical knowledge about numbers step by step with computer guidance.
+As you play the game you develop skills in creating precise mathematical proofs.

 ### What is this about?

-In this game you will start with just the bare essentials of knowledge about the natural numbers (the "counting numbers", 0, 1, 2, 3, and so on up from there) and work your way up to more powerful knowledge through mathematical proofs.
+You will start with just the bare essentials of knowledge about the natural numbers (the "counting numbers", 0, 1, 2, 3, and so on up from there) and work your way up to more powerful knowledge through mathematical proofs.

 The structure of this game is largely a clone of the admirable original [Natural Number